laurenforrest/starter-hugo-academic2/content/_index.md

           tag: In memoriam
       default_button_index: 0
       title: Lab Pets
-      text: I am a proud mom to two senior pups.
+      text: I am a proud mom to three pups.
 They are the loves of my life and a major source of my daily positive emotions.
 Click on the pictures to learn more about each pup. <br><br>I commit to regularly updating this page with students' pets, because who doesn't need more pictures of cute animals in their lives?!<br><br>
       filters:
         folders:
           - pets